What Happened at Miami Condo Building Collapse

 Construction next door

-Even if this were an issue, there would have to be exacerbating factors to prompt a collapse, such as nearby construction.
+Even if there were issues from the original construction, a collapse could be triggered by exacerbating factors, such as nearby construction.

 The 18-story, 66-unit Eighty Seven Park condo tower, with an underground parking garage, developed by Terra and partners, was completed in 2019, just south of Champlain Tower South.